 - proof of USD 50,000 of annual income.

-Georgia’s government was concerned about the country’s declining tourism and decided to one of the pioneers of offering a digital nomad visa also called ‘Remotely from Georgia’ visa.
+Georgia’s government was concerned about the country’s declining tourism and decided to be one of the pioneers of offering a digital nomad visa also called ‘Remotely from Georgia’ visa.
 The country offers more than that, the beautiful landscape will be an amazing sight while working on your PC.
 Did I mention the living cost is dirt cheap?
 You need to meet the following requirements and conditions:

 - proof of owning a location independent business,

 - proof of working remotely for a company outside of Georgia,